 There are also conflicting catch reports for the drifting gillnet fishery of Pakistan, with very high catches of striped marlins reported by alternative sources (i.e., WWF funded sampling) derived from sampling in different locations in Pakistan.
 These relatively high catch levels are in contradiction to a revised catch series submitted by the Government of Pakistan to the IOTC in 2017, which estimates much lower catches of billfish based on the results of a separate WWF-funded crew based observer scheme.
-The IOTC Secretariat is currently in the process of evaluating the revised catch series pending clarification on a number of issues regarding the scale of revisions to catches for some species, including striped marlin.
+A review of the revised historical data submitted by Pakistan is currently being undertaken by the IOTC Secretariat, and which will be presented to the WPDCS meeting in 2019, before changes are made to Pakistan's current catch estimates in the IOTC database